SAG786/Engineering-Admission-System/README.md

 # Engineering-Admission-System
-It's is mini-project, which is totally commandline based project
+It's mini-project, which is totally commandline based project